dmbarbour/glas/docs/GlasApps.md

 ### Notebook Applications

 I like the idea of building notebook-style applications, where each statement is also an application with its own little GUI.
 Live coding should be implicit, such that code for each component is easily edited through the composite GUI view and has an immediate impact on behavior.
-The applications should be connected by various means, perhaps forming a *Reactive Dataflow Network*.
+The component applications could be connected by various means, perhaps using different communication styles for different composites.

 The GUI must be efficiently composable, such that a composite application can obtain GUI views from each component application.
 Ideally, we can also support multiple views and concurrent users.
 An API based on serving GUI connections is viable.
 It isn't convenient for a composite to explicitly bind GUI connections to each component application, but we could possibly design a GUI API that supports abstract routing through subchannels.